Clinical Governance at Buckinghamshire Medical

 - UK GDPR and data protection legislation

-- professional and ethical standards relevant to healthcare delivery
+- relevant professional and ethical standards

 Our Commitment

-Clinical governance at Buckinghamshire Medical ensures that care is:
+Our clinical governance framework ensures care is:

 - safe